dperdic/s7-solana-mobile-dev/README.md

 yarn
 ```

-The postinstall script that fixes metaplex packages should run after the dependencies have been installed.
+The `postinstall` script that fixes metaplex packages should run after the dependencies have been installed.

-If the script doesnt run, you can run it using the following command:
+If the script doesnt run, you can run it manually using the following command:

 ```bash
 yarn fix